chao-chan/SkidCheck-2.0-Edit/README.md

 sk           --Does a re-check of everyone in game, does the sound and message.

 CVars:
 sk_kick 0/1  --Prevent players who are in the DB from joining.
-OFF by default
+ON by default

 Logs:
 sk_encounters.txt    --Logs every cheater that spawns